yeabsira-gashaw/Diffie-Hellman-Security-Node/readme.md

 ### Dynamic Key Exchange

 The solution supports **Diffie-Hellman** key exchange to securely establish a shared key between the client and server without directly transmitting it.
 The shared key is then used for further encrypting and decrypting payloads.

+## Replay Protection

+- **Timestamp Validation**: Payloads must include a timestamp that is within a 5-minute window of the server's current time.
+- **Nonce Tracking**: Each combination of `clientPublicKey` and `timestamp` is stored temporarily to prevent replay attacks.

+## Rate Limiting

+Implemented using `express-rate-limit` to restrict the number of requests per minute to 100 per IP address.